On the structure of certain valued fields: Lifting homomorphisms

-Let $R$ be a complete discrete valuation ring of mixed characteristic with perfect residue field.
-Let $\pi$ be a uniformizer of $R$ and $\nu$ corresponding valuation of $R$.
+{\bf From now on, if there is no comment, we consider only complete discrete valued fields of mixed characteristic $(0,p)$ with perfect residue fields, and we assume that valuation groups are $\BZ$ so that for a valued field $(L,R,\nu)$, $\nu(x)=e_{\nu}(x)$ for $x\in R$.} Let $(R,\nu,k)$ be a valuation ring.
+Let $\pi$ be a uniformizer of $R$.
 Let $L$ and $K$ be the fraction fields of $R$ and $W(k)$ respectively.
-We denote the maximal number